 How did “I” become so dangerous?
 It has its origins in the English legal system.
 They call it the “cab rank” rule.
 Keith Evans, former barrister and author of Common Sense Rules of Advocacy for Lawyers, says, “if you are offered a case that is within your field of expertise, then, if the client is willing to pay what you usually charge and your calendar shows you are free to take the case – you don’t have any choice in the matter.
 You must accept it.
 If you turn it down you can be disciplined, even disbarred!”

 The rule was designed to prevent loathsome clients from finding themselves without representation.
 It doesn’t matter whether you think the case is a winner or a loser, you are obligated to take up the cause and represent your client as best you can.
 The barrister’s personal feelings are irrelevant.
 He is there to argue one side or the other of the dispute, not to express personal opinions.

 That view has been passed on to our American system, and codified in many of our professional codes.
 For example, the ABA’s Model Rule 3.4 of Professional Conduct states, “A lawyer shall not… â€˜state a personal opinion as to the justness of a cause, the credibility of a witness, the culpability of a civil litigant or the guilt or innocence of an accused…'”

-That’s the “official” reason why you shouldn’t state a personal belief in your case.
+That’s the “official” reason why you shouldn’t state a personal belief in your case., and something that the Best lawyers america has to offer must keep in mind.
 Here’s a more compelling reason why you shouldn’t state your personal opinion in a case: It’s not persuasive.